Wenyue2022/Openscience/README.md

 %% ImSAnE installation instructions

+Download the codes as a zip
+Unzip into one folder
+rename the folder as /ImSAnE
+create a subfolder within ImSAnE, rename it as /external cut and paste
 Copy the folder ImSAnE to wherever you want it.
-E.g. C:\ImSAnE in windows or /User/Shared/ImSAnE
+E.g. C:/ImSAnE in windows or /User/Shared/ImSAnE

 Open setup.m in matlab and run each block with command + enter The last block contain settings that can be changed or left to their default.